AAVSO/VStar/extlib/ReadMe.txt

     http://dev.mysql.com/downloads/connector/j/5.1.html

 The libraries are covered under the following licenses, and plain text copies of the licenses are included in the ./extlib directory.
-See the url for the homepage of each project for more information.
+See the URL for the web page of each project for more information.

   o GNU Lesser General Public License, version 2.1
     ./extlib/lgpl-2.1.txt